Air Pollution Ozone

 air pollutants, the concept of

-thresholds may no longer be
+thresholds may no longer

-useful in setting standards to protect public health.
+be useful in setting standards to protect public health.
 This is

-because certain population groups are very
+because certain population

-may not be realistic.
+groups may not be realistic.

 Risk reduction strategies are nevertheless effective in